LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/quick-start.md

 ### Step 3: Initialize the LPMessagingSDK
 Before you can show a conversation, you must initialize the Messaging SDK.

 1. **Sets up your account information.** You must provide your LiveEngage account number as a string in the `accountID` constant and a unique JSON Web Token (JWT) in the `jwt` constant.
-We have provided an example to use for the this quick start process.
+We have provided an example to use for this quick start process.

 2. **Sets up and initializes the SDK instance** for the accountID provided.